mikiones/jsBehaviorTree/README.md

 } // will evel to $FAILURE
 ```
 6. Actions takes actor and memort as input and return state:
- i.
-Named: actions can be named by palcing them in a `$act` section of tree:
+ * Named: actions can be named by palcing them in a `$act` section of tree:
  ``` javascript
  let tree = {
   $sel:["action"],